stratisproject/Documentation/source/SmartContracts/Tutorial1-LocalSidechain/running-the-local-smart-contracts-miner.rst

 The miner will build, run for a short time, and then abort.
 This is because of two ``Network.Assert()`` calls, which raise an exception if a boolean condition is not met.
 The two conditions are as follows:

-1. The hash of the genesis block must match a supplied 256 integer representing the expected hash.
+1. The hash of the genesis block must match a supplied 256-bit integer representing the expected hash.
-2. The hash of the genesis block Merkle Root must match a supplied 256 integer representing the expected hash.
+2. The hash of the genesis block Merkle Root must match a supplied 256-bit integer representing the expected hash.

 Blockchain architecture means that blocks hold a hash of the previous block, so the hash of the genesis block will be held by the premine block.
-Because a change of even one byte will produce a different hash, these functions check if anything unexpected has changed in the genesis block, and in this case, you have updated the timestamp.
+Because a change of even one byte will produce a different hash, these functions check if anything unexpected has changed in the genesis block.
+In this case, they have identified that you have updated the timestamp.

-Because you know the reason for the change, you can go ahead and update the 256 integer values.
+Because you know the reason for the change, you can go ahead and update the 256-bit integer values.
 Just before the "Invalid output" line, you will notice two lines of console output similar to the following:

 ::

     Add here!!

-The 256 integer values will not be the same as shown above because your new timestamp will be different.
+The 256-bit integer values will not be the same as the above because your new timestamp will be different.
 Update the condition for the two assert functions:

 ::